jdryg/dls-schematics/Memory/Readme.md

 Memory components (latches and registers).
-Note that all registers use the Rising Edge Detector from the Misc section.
+Note that all registers use the [Rising Edge Detector](https://github.com/jdryg/dls-schematics/tree/master/Misc#rising_edge) from the Misc category.

 ## Table of contents
 * [SR Latch (Active Low)](#sr_latch_al)